 As turkey recipes abound, I’m just like everyone else.
 I only cook a turkey once a year, so I watch all the cooking shows, and read the latest news on turkey cooking.
-When Michael Symon draped his turkey in a cheesecloth last fall on the Chew and said “this bird will not need basting,” I knew I was in.
+When Michael Symon draped his turkey in a cheesecloth on the Chew a few years ago, and said “this bird will not need basting,” I knew I was in.
 I didn’t use his Greek flavor profile, choosing my own, so feel free to adjust the recipe according to your favorite seasonings.
 I used oranges, thyme, sage, rosemary and shallots to season the bird and I made my own stock.

 I’ve since made a video of the process to roast turkey with cheesecloth.
 I think you’ll enjoy.

 The seasonings and spices are not as important as the technique.
 I think you could use chicken stock, salt and pepper and still come out a winner.
 But, I know you’ll fuss with your favorite herbs just like I do.